swcarpentry/git-novice/_episodes/03-create.md

 > > all information about moons, Dracula only needed to add the `moons` sub-directory
 > > to the `planets` directory.
 > >
-> > Additionally, Git repositories can interfere with each other if they are "nested" in the
+> > Additionally, Git repositories can interfere with each other if they are "nested":
-> > directory of another: the outer repository will try to version-control
+> > the outer repository will try to version-control
 > > the inner repository.
 Therefore, it's best to create each new Git
 > > repository in a separate directory.
 To be sure that there is no conflicting
 > > repository in the directory, check the output of `git status`.
 If it looks